arangodb/docs/3.11/appendix-java-script-modules-actions.md

 `options.callback(request, response)`

 The request argument contains a description of the request.
-A request parameter *foo* is accessible as *request.parametrs.foo*.
+A request parameter *foo* is accessible as *request.parameters.foo*.
 A request header *bar* is accessible as *request.headers.bar*.
 Assume that the action is defined for the url */foo/bar* and the request url is */foo/bar/hugo/egon*.
-Then the suffix parts *[ "hugo", "egon" ]* are availible in *request.suffix*.
+Then the suffix parts *[ "hugo", "egon" ]* are available in *request.suffix*.

 The callback must define fill the *response*.